|

 In 1994, McDonald's restaurants ban smoking in all of it's restaurants.

-In 1994, Mississippi is first state to sue the tobacco industry for
+In 1994, Mississippi is first state to sue the tobacco industry for health costs related to smoking.

 In 1995, the FDA declares nicotine a drug.